UCSF-Stanford CERSI Diversity Scholars Program

 Racial and ethnic minority populations often suffer a disproportionate burden of illness and death for many medical conditions, and continue to be underrepresented in clinical trials.
 Reducing health disparities and promoting health equity is an ethical and economic imperative, and UCSF-Stanford CERSI recognizes the value of diversity in education and healthcare.

-To encourage a diverse workforce in regulatory science and promote research on issues of health equity, the UCSF-Stanford CERSI Scholars Program in Regulatory Science recognizes trainees at UCSF and Stanford University who are underrepresented minorities and encourages them to seek opportunities to participate in and advance the field of regulatory science with a $1,500 award.
+To encourage a diverse workforce in regulatory science and promote research on issues of health equity, the UCSF-Stanford CERSI Scholars Program in Regulatory Science recognizes trainees at UCSF and Stanford University from disadvantaged backgrounds, those with a desire to serve culturally diverse and medically underserved populations, and those committed to working on issues related to diversity, equity, and inclusion and encourages them to seek opportunities to participate in and advance the field of regulatory science with a $1,500 award.

 Trainees selected as UCSF-Stanford CERSI Scholars will become ambassadors for the UCSF-Stanford CERSI Diversity Scholars Program and will have the opportunity to explore regulatory science further and build their professional network by participating in CERSI activities.
 In addition, CERSI Scholars will be able to learn more about minority health and health equity through interactions with FDA's Office of Minority Health and Health Equity (OMHHE) staff.
 Those selected as CERSI Scholars shall remain as CERSI Scholars until the completion of their educational program.